CarolineChirenje/blueprint1989/docs/technical documents/Dashboard.md

 ## Overview

 The Dashboard is the default landing page for all authenticated users.
 It presents a personalised greeting and a grid of navigation cards that direct users to the features available for their role.
-The cards shown are conditionally rendered based on the user's role and the care recipient's active health conditions, ensuring that users only see features relevant to their scope of care.

 ---